qibbo/hello-world/README.md

 # hello-world
-The first repository in github.
+The first repository in github

+today is friday,and i am happy.